Machine Learning Symmetry Discovery for Integrable Hamiltonian Dynamics: Methodology

 Since the three-way tensor $f^{ijk}$ is anti-symmetric by definition, we can assign $G_0(\vect{x}):=H(\vect{x})$ together with $f^{0jk}=f^{i0k}=f^{ij0}=0$.
-Therefore \eqnref{eq: sym1} and \eqnref{eq: sym2} can be combined for compactness as \eq{ \{G_i,G_j\}=\sum_{k}f^{ijk}G_k,\forall\ i,j\in\{0,1,2,...,n\}. } The goal of discovering all possible continuous symmetries is equivalent to finding all independent quantity functions $G_i(\vect{x}),\forall i\in\{0,1,2,...,n\}$, along with the structure coefficient $f^{ijk}$ that define the symmetry group.
+Therefore \eqnref{eq: sym1} and \eqnref{eq: sym2} can be combined for compactness as \eq{ \{G_i,G_j\}=\sum_{k}f^{ijk}G_k,\forall\ i,j\in\{0,1,2,...,n\}. } The goal in this work is to discover a set of independent conserved quantities $G_i(\vect{x})$ and associated structure coefficients $f^{ijk}$ that describe the symmetry algebra, within the expressivity of the chosen parametrization and the phase-space coverage of the dataset.
 The special $G_0$ component corresponds to the Hamiltonian $H$, relating to energy conservation.
 Its dependence $H(\vect{x})$ on $\vect{x}$ can be learned from a series of time evolution data $\vect{x}(t)$, assuming the underlying principle of Hamiltonian dynamics of classical mechanics.